vim-dist/webvim/README.md

 ## Hardcore mode

-The hardcore mode remap some keys to force you use vim in a productive way:
+The hardcore mode remap some keys to force you use Vim in a productive way:
- - no arrow keys for moving instead use the common vim movement commands.
+ - no arrow keys for moving instead use the common Vim movement commands.
  - in insert mode, use `jk` to switch back to normal mode instead of `<esc>`

 Restricting commands is the best way to make your fingers learn.
-After one or two days, you should be more productive and have learned lots of vim commands.
+After one or two days, you should be more productive and have learned lots of Vim commands.

 You can disable the hardcore mode by setting the value of `g:hardcoreMode` to `0` in `.vimrc`.
 You can also change the mappings.